 EJOLTs Publishing Standards Checklist

-The checklist table below contains the EJOLTs publishing standards that are listed here on this website.
-The aim is for this checklist to be a useful assessment guide for all those involved in the writing, development and publishing of a paper.
-A checklist should be completed on three separate occasions as the paper proceeds through the three-stage review process to final publication.
-That is, a checklist should be completed by:
+The checklist table below contains a summary of the EJOLTs publishing standards that are listed here on this website.
+The aim is for this checklist is to provide a brief guide for all those involved in the writing, development and publishing of a paper.

 | EJOLTs publishing standards checklist | |